kmsoln/JavaWebDevTutorial/docs/en/springsecurity/tasks.md

 - create authenticated paths ( form-based )
 - create admin page ( role based )
 - hide and show content in depends on authorities and role.
+- photo of tree of roles and controllers that will access this in both sides ( client, server )